kidaa/development-resources/development-roadmap/README.md

+### MusicXML

-MusicXML export and improved import
+Add MusicXML export and improved import.
 - Peter Bjuhr's already working on it
 - integrating improvements from Philomelos

-Gsoc ideas page:
-- grace notes
-- ties
-- slurs

-font:
+TODO: link to all musicXML-related notes, plans, resources etc. Or maybe they should be placed in this repo?

+### Music fonts:
+- adding a framework for easy switching between various fonts, support Gonville
 - making font weight independent from size
 - adding variants of font glyphs
 - clening up mf code
 - parametrizing code so that other style glyphs could be easily produced from it (what i did with naturals)

-lyrics

-spacing
+### spacing
 - area spacing
 - magnetic spacing

-elastic placement
+- elastic placement
+- lyrics

-default page margins&layout
+- default page margins&layout

-partcombine
+### Improving partcombine

+`\partcombine` is a very useful feature of LilyPond, but currectly it is severely limited.
+It would be good to:
+* add built-in support for lyrics
+* add support for combining more than 2 voices
+* add support for partcombining staves (for example, if there's a very complicated passage being combined, temporary stave(s) should be added when necessary)

 instruments:
 - easier to construct \score blocks